Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Fire Hydrant Workout 101 Guide - Proper Form & Benefits

-As a certified personal trainer who has helped thousands of clients, I have found that the fire hydrant exercise is one of the best daily routines you can incorporate to sculpt the glutes of your dreams.
+As a professional coach who has helped thousands of clients, I have found that the fire hydrant exercise is one of the best daily routines you can incorporate to sculpt the glutes of your dreams.

 The exercise mainly targets the gluteus maximus, the gluteus medius, the core, and the back.